TheYoBots/Lishogi-Bot/README.md

 - **NOTE: You won't see this token again on Lishogi, so save it or store it somewhere.**

 ## Setup Engine
+Within the file `config.yml`:
-- Place your engine(s) in the `engine: dir` directory.
+- Enter the directory containing the engine executable in the `engine: dir` field.
-- In the `config.yml` file, enter the binary name as the `engine: name` field (In Windows you may need to type a name with `.exe`, like `YaneuraOu.exe`).
+- Enter the executable name in the `engine: name` field (In Windows you may need to type a name with `.exe`, like `YaneuraOu.exe`)
-- Using this process any engine can be added to the bot.
-- **Note: The engine you add has to be running under the USI protocol, only then it will work.**
+- If you want the engine to run in a different directory (e.g., if the engine needs to read or write files at a certain location), enter that directory in the `engine: working_dir` field.
+  - If this field is blank or missing, the current directory will be used.

+As an optional convenience, there is a folder named `engines` within the Lishogi-Bot folder where you can copy your engine and all the files it needs.
+This is the default executable location in the `config.yml.default` file.

 ### Engine Configuration
-Besides the above, there are many possible options within `config.yml` for configuring the engine for use with lishogi-bot.
+Besides the above, there are many possible options within `config.yml` for configuring the engine for use with Lishogi-Bot.
 - `protocol`: Specify which protocol your engine uses.
   1. `"usi"` for the [Universal Shogi Interface](http://hgm.nubati.net/usi.html).
-  2. `"homemade"` if you want to write your own engine in Python within lichess-bot.
+  2. `"homemade"` if you want to write your own engine in Python within Lishogi-Bot.
 See [**Creating a homemade bot**](#creating-a-homemade-bot) below.
 - `ponder`: Specify whether your bot will ponder, i.e., think while the bot's opponent is choosing a move.
 - `engine_options`: Command line options to pass to the engine on startup.
 For example, the `config.yml.default` has the configuration
 ```yml